Idea

 • Interactive: You can do a lot to make digital training interactive including scenarios, activities, software simulations, and more.

-• Time-Saving: Typically digital training saves a lot of time over its non-digital counterparts.
+• Time-Saving: Typically, digital training saves much more time than its non-digital counterparts.
 There’s no travel, everything is well-planned, and it’s generally easier to help save employees time.

-The list could go on but for the sake of this article, I’ll leave it at that.
-This article is all about whether digital training is worth the cost or not.
-While it can be done on the cheap, as with most things you’re going to get what you pay for.
+The list could go on, but for the sake of this post, I’ll leave it as is.
+This post is about whether digital training is worth the cost.
+While it can be done cheaply, as with most things, you get what you pay for.

 When Digital Training Is Worth It

 An eLearning course that costs $20,000 to create will cost nearly that same amount with 100 being trained or 40,000 being trained.
-That means that the cost per person for 100 people would be $200 per person which is quite a bit.
-When training 40,000 people then the cost per person is only 50 cents.
+That means the cost per person for 100 people would be $200, which is quite a bit.
+When training 40,000 people, the cost per person is only 50 cents.

-The value of training always comes down to the value whether it’s financial or something else.
+Whether training is worth it or not always comes down to the value, whether financial or something else.

-Depending on who the training is for and the cost/benefit it could be worth $200 per person.
-But, in most cases, it’s not efficient or worth it to build digital training for only 100 people.
+Depending on who the training is for and the cost/benefit, it could be worth $200 per person.
+But, in most cases, building digital training for only 100 people is inefficient and not worth it.

 That’s the magic of digital training.
-You can take advantage of economies of scale with digital training which you can’t do with traditional training or even synchronous digital training such as virtual instructor-led training.
-That’s one reason we don’t do any instructor-led training, we find the same can be accomplished with eLearning at a fraction of the cost.
+You can use economies of scale with digital training, which you can’t do with traditional or synchronous digital training, such as virtual instructor-led training.
+That’s one reason we don’t do any instructor-led training; we find the same can be accomplished with eLearning at a fraction of the cost.

 While there’s a clear line of when digital training will be worth it for you, there is no exact line.
 It’s all about measuring the value of the training vs how many people will benefit from it.
 When fewer people are affected by training, unless the cost savings are there, it’s simply not worth it.

-You likely already have a good idea when digital training isn’t worth it, but let’s take a deeper look at the specifics of when it simply isn’t worth it.
+You likely already have a good idea when digital training isn’t worth it, but let’s look at the specifics of when it simply isn’t worth it.

 When Digital Training Isn’t Worth It

-As you probably saw in the section above, it’s probably not worth it to create a whole eLearning course for only 100 people.
-The value it creates isn’t enough unless those who are taking it either pay for it or the course is going to create a high level of value.
-That could be a course for top sellers who then turn around and turn the $200 cost in training into $2,000.
+As you probably saw in the section above, creating a whole eLearning course for only 100 people is probably not worth it.
+The value it produces isn’t enough unless those taking it either pay for it or the course will create a high level of value.
+That could be a course for top sellers who turn around and turn the $200 cost in training into $2,000.

 It’s all a matter of the actual value the course creates as opposed to the actual cost itself.
-It doesn’t matter if the course costs $20,000 to create if it brings in $100,000 in the end.
-That is unless the same results could have been achieved with another method of training that cost significantly less.
+It doesn’t matter if the course costs $20,000 to make if it brings in $100,000 in the end.
+That is, unless the same results could have been achieved with another method of training that cost significantly less.

 Digital training isn’t worth it when it creates little value.

 As a rule of thumb, though, eLearning isn’t typically worth it for less than 500 people being trained unless for high-value training.
-The most important thing to do is a cost-benefit analysis for every course whether it’s eLearning or something else.
-That’s up to every department to do to make sure they’re being a good steward of their organization’s money.
+The most important thing to do is a cost-benefit analysis for every course, whether eLearning or something else.
+That’s up to every department to ensure they’re being a good steward of their organization’s money.

 When it comes to digital training, it’s not always as straightforward as the number of employees being trained.
-Let’s take a look at some of the other factors that affect how much digital training costs and how much value it brings to the organization.
+Let’s look at other factors affecting how much digital training costs and how much value it brings to the organization.

-In my examples above I used $20,000 as the cost.
-That is just a made-up number for likely a complex eLearning course with a significant amount of interactions.
-Or it’s the cost of a realistic software simulation built for an application that’s going through rapid changes and the training needs to be updated regularly.
+In my examples above, I used $20,000 as the cost.
+That is just a made-up number for a complex eLearning course with a significant number of interactions.
+Or it’s the cost of a realistic software simulation built for an application undergoing rapid changes, and the training needs to be updated regularly.

-In that case, a course that costs $10,000 to make would only need to be taken by 10 people to be worth it to break even.
+In that case, a course that costs $10,000 would only need to be taken by ten people to be worth it to break even.
 Beyond that, it’s all profit!

-• SME: It could be that working with the subject matter expert (SME) of the project is quite costly or the organization has to hire outside the organization to get access to the SME.
+• SME: It could be that working with the project’s subject matter expert (SME) is quite costly, or the organization has to hire outside the organization to access the SME.

-• Interactivity: The level of interactivity in a course will change the cost of creating the course significantly.
+• Interactivity: The level of interactivity in a course will significantly change the cost of creating the course.

 • Content: The content itself can change how much it costs.
-Some content is more complex to work through and build training for while sometimes it’s easier.
+Some content is more complex to work through and build training for, but sometimes it’s easier.

-• Realistic: Building a software simulation for an entire application will cost more than building a simulation for a small part of it.
+• Realistic: Building a software simulation for an entire application will cost more than building a simulation for a small part.

-As you can see there are a lot of factors that can affect how much digital training costs.
+As you can see, there are a lot of factors that can affect how much digital training costs.
 This isn’t even a comprehensive list.
-When it comes to making the judgment for whether digital training will be worth it or not, it’s also good to know some of the alternative solutions.
+When deciding whether digital training will be worth it, it’s also good to know some of the alternative solutions.

-Let’s take a look at some of the cheaper solutions, including some that we’ve used when time or money didn’t permit something more complex.
+Let’s look at cheaper solutions, including some we’ve used when time or money didn’t permit something more complex.

 Cheaper Solutions When Digital Training Won’t Work

-Sometimes it’s not worth the cost to develop a self-paced course but training still needs to be done digitally.
-Here are some solutions we’ve used for projects that don’t have the timeline or budget available to develop quality digital training.
+Sometimes, developing a self-paced course is not worth the cost, but training still needs to be done digitally.
+Here are some solutions we’ve used for projects that don’t have the timeline or budget to develop quality digital training.

-If the value of training isn’t there, either because it doesn’t bring enough value or touch enough people, these solutions can work too.
-And sometimes it doesn’t come down to money at all.
-We’ve implemented some of these solutions for a combination of several reasons including there not being enough time to create complex digital training.
+If the value of training isn’t there, either because it doesn’t bring enough value or affect enough people, these solutions can work, too.
+And sometimes, it doesn’t come down to money at all.
+We’ve implemented some of these solutions for several reasons, including insufficient time to create complex digital training.

-Sometimes (but rarely) it’s worth it to record a presentation and put the video up as training.
+Sometimes (but rarely), it’s worth recording a presentation and putting the video up as training.

 If time is the constraint, it’s possible to do something quick and easy for a temporary rollout while something better is being created.
 These are the three situations when this type of rapid training solution might be needed.